cbcrg/piper-nf/README.md

 Tutorial
 --------

-To run the tutorial simple execute the following command line:
+To run the tutorial simple execute the following command line in the project root folder:

-    $ ./nextflow src/piper.nf
+    $ ./nextflow piper.nf